Chia-Network/chialisp-web/docs/puzzles/offers.md

   >Offer files do not contain private keys or any way to deduce them.
 If an offer file falls into a "hacker's" hands, they only have two options: ignore the offer or accept it.

 * **Immutable**: Once an offer file is created, any alterations to the file will invalidate it.
 The offer file only has three possible outcomes:
   1. A Taker accepts the offer as-is.
 All transactions contained within it are automatically processed.
-(There also could be multiple Takers, [explained below.](#market-makers "Market makers and multiple Takers")
+(There also could be multiple Takers, [explained below](#market-makers "Market makers and multiple Takers").)
   2. The Maker [cancels the offer](#cancellation "Offer cancellation").
   3. The offer will be in a pending state until either 1. or 2. are fulfilled.
 It is possible that the offer never is completed or canceled.
-<br/><br/>

   >Takers are free to propose a counter offer by creating their own offer file.
 In this case, the original Maker could cancel the original offer, and both parties' roles would be reversed.

-* **Compliant**: As offers are inherently peer-to-peer, they don't constitute an “exchange” or other regulated market entity.
+* **Compliant**: As offers are inherently peer-to-peer, they don't constitute an “exchange” or other regulated market activity.

 * **Trustless**: Offers are _not_ analogous to a handshake or a promise, where one party could renege on the trade.
 By using Chia offers, the Maker and Taker don't need to trust each other.
 They don't even need to _know_ each other.
 As long as a Taker matches the offer identically, the offer will be valid.